wpendl99/.github/profile/css/selectors/selectors.md

 ## Combinators

 Next we want to change the color of the second level headings (`h2`), but we only want to do that within the sections for each department.
-To make that happen we can provide a `descendant combinator` that gives a space delimited list of values where each item in the list is a descendant of the previous item.
+To make that happen we can provide a `descendant combinator` that is defined with a space delimited list of values where each item in the list is a descendant of the previous item.
 So our selector would be all `h2` elements that are descendants of `section` elements.

 ```css
 section h2 {